GIS-S-mart/Welcome/docs/contributing.md

-# How to contribute to the benchmarks in industrial engineering research?
+# How to contribute to industrial engineering research benchmarks?

 In this guide, you will get an overview of the contribution workflow from creating a new benchmark or modifying a existing one.